5T33Z0/OC-Little-Translated/J_Compiling_Kexts/README.md

 Below you will find links to guides to compile slimmed-down versions of kext which are known to be notoriously large in size by default.

-**NOTE**: Since I have almost no experience with coding besides following instruction, please don't ask me for support – I simply cannot provide it.
+**NOTE**: Since I have no experience with working with the source code of the listed kexts (besides AppleALC), please don't ask me for support – I simply cannot provide it.
 Ask the respective author of the guide instead.

 ## Requirements
 - Knowledge of working with Terminal and Source Code